railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 .. index::
    pair: database; backup

-Make a backup of the database
+Make a Backup of the Database
 -----------------------------

 If you know the super-administrator password, make a backup of your database using the procedure described at the very end of :ref:`ch-inst`.
 Then restore it to a new database: \ ``testing``\  .

 This operation enables you to test the new configuration on \ ``testing``\   so that you can be sure everything works as designed.
-Then if the tests are successful you can make a new database from \
+Then if the tests are successful, you can make a new database from \
 ``openerp_ch03``\  , perhaps called \ ``live``\ or  \ ``production``\ , for your real work.

 From here on, connect to this new \ ``testing``\   database logged in as \ ``admin``\   if you can.